JordyMcIntyre/placeos-obsidian-quartz/content/Content/PlaceOS Recognised as Cisco Meraki Global Partner of the Month and Exploring Advanced Computer Vision with Meraki Cameras.md

 topics:
 - "[[Partner]]"
 tags:
-- "#PlaceOS"
+- "#placeos"
-- "#CiscoMeraki"
+- "#ciscomeraki"
-- "#ComputerVision"
+- "#computervision"
-- "#SmartSpaces"
+- "#smartplaces"
-- "#TechnologyInnovation"
+- "#technologyInnovation"
-- "#PartnerRecognition"
+- "#partnerrecognition"
 ---
 Thrilled to share that PlaceOS has been recognised as Cisco Meraki’s Global Partner of the Month! 🎉